 Managing technical debt in a SaaS can be quite challenging.
-On top of development best practices your lead developer should enforce, as a product manager you can organize your planning so the team effectively dedicates some time to refactoring, package updates and documentation.
+On top of development best practices your lead developer should enforce, as a product manager you can organize your planning so the team effectively dedicates some time to refactoring code, package and libraries updates and documentation.
 And that’s via giving a clear timeslot to maintenance.

-Some companies dedicate a day per quarter to handle technical debt, others integrate it within their sprints.
-I like to plan a dedicated week for it, as developers provided the feedback that a day is not enough to handle bugfixes and that having those during the same week as integrating new features just doesn’t cut it.
+Some companies dedicate a day per quarter to handling technical debt, while others integrate it within their sprints.
+We decided to plan a dedicated week for it, as developers provided the feedback that a day is not enough to handle bugfixes and that having those during the same week as integrating new features just doesn’t cut it.

 This allows the dev team to be less stressed.
 And a less stressed dev team is a better engineering environment and that leads to happy devs 😄